deepbluecao/crossgate-originmood/README.md

 # crossgate-originmood
- about the game Crossgate launched by Originmood
+The game Crossgate is produced by Square Enix Japan, launched by Origin Mood Limited TAIWAN BRANCH(Hong Kong) and SOFTSTAR ENTERTAINMENT INC.